devinkr/javascript-oop/README.md

   */
 ```

-`new`, a JavaScript keyword, does the following, in order:
+The `new` keyword in JavaScript does the following, in order:

 1. Creates an empty object (`{}`).
 1. Attaches the constructor function to the object as a property.